Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

  | Sushi Osaka                            | Toronto | Restaurants | Saturday|11:00-23:00 | 8.0                 | M9A 1C2     | 1       | 4-5 stars   |
  | 99 Cent Sushi                          | Toronto | Restaurants | Saturday|11:00-23:00 | 5.0                 | M5B 2E5     | 0       | 2-3 stars   |
  | Charlie D's Catfish & Chicken          | Phoenix | Restaurants | Saturday|11:00-18:00 | 7.0                 | 85034       | 0       | 4-5 stars   |

+  ### Differences
+1. Restaurants that are closed usually have fewer reviews on average.
+2. Both open and closed restaurants have a combination of different star ratings.
+3. The operating hours differ between open and closed establishments.
+4. Additionally, there's a variety of postal codes for both open and closed restaurants.

  3. For this last part of your analysis, you are going to choose the type of analysis you want to conduct on the Yelp dataset and are going to prepare the data for analysis.

-In this section, I conducted an analysis to ascertain the most popular business category.
+In this section, I analyzed to ascertain the most popular business category.

 I used star ratings, review counts, and the names of the businesses.
 This decision was made to discern the global popularity of various business categories.
 Within each category, I calculated the mean star rating, total reviews, and the overall number of businesses.
 To ensure statistical validity, I only focused on 25 categories with most businesses.

 Here's the SQL code I wrote for the analysis:

-**CODE**
+## CODE
 ```SQL
 SELECT c.category,
        Round(Avg(b.stars), 2) AS avg_star_rating,